 Section 2.
-Section 17-16-2, Code of Alabama 1975, is amended to read as follows:
+Section 17-16-2, Code of Alabama 1975, as last amended by Act 2011-147, is amended to read as follows: \$17-16-2.

-As used in this chapter, the term "expenses" shall include the following items, and no other:
+"As used in this chapter, the term "expenses" shall include the following items and any other items approved as reimbursable expenses by the Election Expense Reimbursement Committee pursuant to Section 17-16-2.1:

-(1) The per diem and mileage provided by law for election officials.

-1 (2) The per diem provided by law for the clerk or 2 other official acting in his or her stead for handling 3 absentee ballots.
+- "(1) The compensation and mileage provided by law for election officials. - "(2) The compensation provided by law for the clerk or other official acting as absentee election manager.

-- (3) The costs of ballots, supplies, and other materials required by law to be furnished to election officials and certified by the judge of probate as chief election official of the county.
-In those counties where electronic voting machines are used, such voting equipment shall not be considered as ballots, supplies, or materials, as herein used. - (4) The costs of absentee ballots, supplies, and other materials required by law to be furnished to the official handling absentee ballots. - (5) The cost of preparing and furnishing the lists of qualified electors to the election officials as required by law. - (6) The cost of advertising and media, telephone, computer, communications operations and other related expenses as authorized pursuant to Section 17-13-100(c) to be expended by counties that recognize Mardi Gras as a county holiday to implement additional election provisions when the date of the presidential preference primary election is also Mardi Gras."
+- "(3) The costs of ballots, supplies, and other materials or equipment necessary for election officials to conduct elections as required by law and as certified by the judge of probate as chief election official of the county. - "(4) The costs of absentee ballots, supplies, postage, and other materials required by law to be furnished to the absentee election manager. - "(5) The cost of preparing and furnishing the lists of qualified electors to the election officials as required by law. - "(6) The cost of publishing any notice or other item related to any election and required by law, including, but not limited to, the publication of notice of any election and any voter lists. - "(7) The cost of advertising and media, telephone, computer, communications operations, and other related expenses as authorized to be expended pursuant to Section 17-13-100(c) by counties that recognize Mardi Gras as a county holiday to implement additional election provisions when the date of the presidential preference primary election is also Mardi Gras day."